mmiele/TechnicalNotes/BotFramework/webchat-direct-line/README.md

 <details><summary>C# API</summary>

 1. Add the required secrets to the .NET Core secret manager.
-See the table below for descriptions.
+In a command window run the following commands:

     ```bash
-    cd ./api/csharp
+    > cd ./server/csharp
-    dotnet user-secrets set "DirectLine:DirectLineSecret" "YOUR-DIRECT-LINE-SECRET-HERE"
+    > dotnet user-secrets set "DirectLine:DirectLineSecret" "YOUR-DIRECT-LINE-SECRET-HERE"
     ```

-1. (optional) Change the port specified in `./Properties/launchSettings.json`.
+1. Optionally, change the port on which to run the server and specified in `./Properties/launchSettings.json`.
 1. Run `dotnet run` to start the server.
-(Alternatively, open and run the project in Visual Studio.)

 | Variable | Description | Example value |
 | -------- | ----------- | ------------- |